-If investing in local real estate makes sense, investing remotely makes more.
-After all, life is about expanding your horizons and in order to do this, you often have to look beyond your immediate environment.
-Simply put, opportunities are never confined to your neighborhood, city, or state— especially when it comes to investing in real estate.
-With so many nationwide opportunities, why miss out on becoming a remote investor?
+If investing in local real estate makes sense, investing remotely makes even more.
+After all life is about expanding your horizons and in order to do this you often have to look beyond your own immediate environment.
+Simply put: great investment opportunities are never confined to your particular neighborhood, city, or state.
+Especially when it comes to real estate.
+With so many opportunities spread across the U.S. why miss out on becoming a remote investor?

 Sometimes The Grass Is Greener On the Other Side

-It’s human nature to believe that everything that’s best is already nearby (or even worse, to be outright biased in favor of our own immediate surroundings).
-Yes, investing locally means you’re familiar with the area, can drive by the property, and take a hands-on approach in managing it.
-However, while this familiarity is comforting, it does not mean that the most profitable investments are confined to your location.
-In fact, our analysis of first-year returns—or cap rates—for single-family rental properties (SFRs) nationwide in 2016 underscored the Midwest and Southeast as being the most valuable markets, with Cleveland (Ohio), Columbia (S. Carolina), and Birmingham (Alabama) filling out the top three.
+It’s human nature to believe that everything that’s best is already nearby.
+Yes investing locally does mean that you’re already familiar with the area, can drive by the property, and take a hands-on approach to managing it.
+However while this familiarity is comforting it doesn’t imply that the most profitable investments are confined to your neighborhood.
+Quite the opposite in fact.
+Our analysis of first-year returns—or cap rates—for single-family rental properties (SFRs) nationwide in 2016 underscored the Midwest and Southeast as being the most valuable markets; with Cleveland (Ohio), Columbia (S. Carolina), and Birmingham (Alabama) rounding out the top three.

 What Remote Real Estate Investors Should Know

 Additionally, vacancies are less impactful to your portfolio when you have multiple properties generating rent.
 This strategy of creating a portfolio of single-family rentals is called building a “virtual apartment.”
-This means buying several single family rentals to create multiple streams of income (like an apartment building).
-Since your single family rentals are located across multiple markets (as in the example), they’re less risk than owning a single apartment building in a single market.
+This means buying several single family rentals to create multiple streams of income (similar to the concept of owning an apartment building).
+Since your SFRs are located in multiple markets, they’re less risky than owning a single apartment building in a single market.

-Explorers would have never found new land if they had stayed home.
+Explorers would never have found new land if they had stayed home.
 Similarly, you may have to look beyond your familiar surroundings in order to find your new wealth.
-Let’s look at the possibilities… together.
+Let’s explore the possibilities together.
 Take your first step toward becoming a remote investor by calling 888-276-0232 today.